tinaj99/surfs_up/README.md

 Additional queries that can be performed to gather more weather data for June and December:

-1) We can perform precipation analysis for both the months for comparision purposes.
+1) We can perform precipitation analysis for both the months for comparision purposes.
 2) We can also perform station wise analysis so that we  have enough data collection stations for this information to be valid to figure out which stations tend to have the most precipitation recordings.